 Collections of objects used as reference and inspiration, my personal museum.
 The seeds of ideas that start small and grow.

 Contrasting rough with smooth, light with dark, angular with round.
-My vessels remain experiments in form, function and finish.
+My vessels result from experiments in form and surface texture.

 My collection of organic earthenware lamps have been featured widely and sold worldwide.